learn-co-students/sec-development-self-assessment-mod-4-sec-development-self-assessment-mod-4-1561404587/README.md

 2. Ensure that the dropdown course menu updates the currentCourse state in CourseContainer.
 You should also show the name of the current course as a header in CourseContainer.
 3. On change of the dropdown course menu, a call should be placed to the API to load all the students for that course into the students state.
 This information can be retrieved from the endpoint for each course: `https://bayside-high.herokuapp.com/api/v1/users/:user_id/courses/:id`.
 Make sure you know how the data you receive from the API is structured.
 4. Make student information editable using the edit form.
 Clicking the button next to a student should populate the edit form with information for that student by updating state.
 Make this form a controlled component.
-5. On submit, persist the updated student information to the API using a PATCH request to `https://bayside-high.herokuapp.com/api/v1/users/:user_id/students/:id`.
+5. Only move on to this step after you have completed deliverables 1-4.
+On submit, persist the updated student information to the API using a PATCH request to `https://bayside-high.herokuapp.com/api/v1/users/:user_id/students/:id`.
 The updated student information should also be reflected on the front end.
 (When using `fetch` to make a PATCH request, make sure you capitalize the `{method: 'PATCH'}`)

 ![example project](public/app.gif)